dlschwartz/2019cHIST630/schematron.markdown

 In this example, the rule indicates that the only acceptable values for the @resp attribute on a \<note\> element inside the \<body\> are "#dls", "#ewb", and "#medComp".
-Note that the "." in the @test attribute is XPath that indicates the current context, in this case the @resp attribute designated above.
+Note that the "." in the @test attribute indicates the current context, in this case the @resp attribute designated above.

 ```